ACL Post Surgery Wound Care

 Managing Wound Sites

-ACL reconstruction typically involves several incisions around the knee area, and additional sites may be present if your graft came from your own tissue (autograft), such as the hamstring or patellar tendon, or from a donor (allograft).
+ACL reconstruction typically involves several incisions around the knee area, and additional sites may be present if your graft came from your own tissue (autograft), such as the hamstring or patellar tendon.

 Each of these wounds will likely be dressed and bandaged immediately after surgery: